 Choose Your Bags Wisely

 Yes, you’re taking one bag, but what that almost always means is one suitcase (or large backpack or duffel bag) and one purse or tote.
 You can also include a smaller bag that packs flat.
 This is useful if your plans include activities where you won’t want to carry your handbag or messenger bag.

 Any bags you take should be light and comfortable to lift.
 Outside pockets are a definite plus, bordering on necessity.
 Your smaller bag (what airlines call a “personal item”) should be large enough to fit magazines, books, snacks, a sweater, or anything you might need to carry during the day.
 A roughly square- or rectangular-shaped bag will probably be more practical and easier to find things in.
 You’ll regret taking any bag with a zipper that scrapes your hand or anything that causes pain when it’s carried or bumped against your body.

 And of course, check the allowed dimensions of your airline or train or bus company.

 Wrap shoes in plastic bags and place them at the sides or corners of the bottom of your bag to help it hold its shape.
-Stash extra plastic bags too.
+Stash extra plastic bags, too.
 They take up no space and are perfect for laundry or anything that gets wet.
-(Here’s a guide to packing light)

 If you’re bringing any magazines, notebooks, or anything else large and somewhat flat, pack these vertically on top of or just beside your shoes.
 This will create stiffer sides in a soft bag.

-Anything that’s left, like a hairbrush or toiletry bag, can go on the top of your clothes or into any remaining crevasse.
+Anything that’s left, such as a hairbrush or toiletry bag, can go on the top of your clothes or into any remaining opening.